KGB (AM): Final years under Midwest Television ownership (2004–2017)

-On October 6, 2015, Midwest Television entered into a joint operating agreement with Local Media San Diego LLC, which operated three Tijuana-licensed stations–XHRM-FM (92.5 FM), XETRA-FM (91.1 FM), and XHITZ-FM (90.3 FM) — forming an entity known as "SDLocal" to market all five stations together.
+On October 6, 2015, Midwest Television entered into a joint operating agreement with Local Media San Diego LLC, which operated three Tijuana-licensed stations–XHRM-FM, XETRA-FM, and XHITZ-FM—forming an entity known as "SDLocal" to market all five stations together.
 Management said the intent of the agreement was to "[preserve the] local ownership and operation of San Diego's top-rated radio stations".
 The agreement ended at the end of 2016.
 Around the same time, KFMB dropped The Sean Hannity Show after 13 years in favor of an expansion of Slater's show and a one-hour news show leading into Winterble.

 In 2017, the FCC denied an application to decrease KFMB's nighttime power from 50 to 10 kW.